 In 2018, the Danish universities together with the Danish Ministry of Higher Education and Science published Strategi for nationalt samarbejde om digital forskningsinfrastruktur with the purpose of strengthening cooperation between the universities when it comes to research e-infrastructure.
 In 2020, the new DeiC organization opened 5 calls to establish the national HPC services.
 The SDU eScience Center together with consortia partners AAU, AU and DTU signed collaborative agreements with DeiC (Danish e-infrastucture Coorperation) for the new HPC centers.
 The agreements include the establishment of four national HPC systems and a software development project for the national service portal.
 The eScience Center plays a coordinating role in the consortia for HPC Type 1 (SDU, AU and AAU), Type 3 and Project 5 (SDU, AU and DTU).

 Access to the one of the fastest supercomputers in the world is not only a great opportunity for Danish researchers, it also bodes well for the part that Danish research will play in future breakthroughs in science.
 LUMI (Large Unified Modern Infrastructure) is a pan-European pre-exascale supercomputer, able to provide computing power of up to 552 petaflops.
-It is estimated to be fully operational in the middle of 2022.
-SDU and the other Danish universities participate in LUMI under DeiC, and at SDU, the eScience Center will provide the related user support as part of the SDU Front Office.
+SDU and the other Danish universities participate in LUMI under DeiC, and at SDU, the eScience Center provides the related user support as part of the SDU Front Office.

 The EuroHPC Competence Center (or EuroHPC CC) is a large EU-project, joining 34 European countries in the effort to develop and expand HPC competences in each country.
 The Danish branch of this project (Danish National Competence Center or DK-NCC) is a collaboration between the 8 Danish universities and DeiC.
 DK-NCC coordinates efforts to facilitate HPC activities, identify and develop HPC competences, especially amongst small and medium-sized businesses, and establish an HPC community in Denmark which encompasses industry, universities and public administration.
 Specifically, the SDU eScience Center is responsible for the collaboration with industry.